CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: DefaultReproduction(config, reporters, stagnation)

     Implements the default NEAT-python reproduction scheme: explicit fitness sharing with fixed-time species stagnation.
+Inherits from :py:class:`config.DefaultClassConfig` the required class method :py:meth:`write_config <config.DefaultClassConfig.write_config>`.
     TODO: Provide some sort of optional cross-species performance criteria, which are then used to control stagnation and possibly the mutation rate configuration.
 This scheme should be adaptive so that species do not evolve to become "cautious" and only make very slow progress.

     :param config: Configuration object, in this implementation a :py:class:`config.DefaultClassConfig` :datamodel:`instance <index-48>`.
     :type config: :datamodel:`instance <index-48>`